akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 professional skills to build HA DR systems.
 If customers lack related experience and want to quickly build an HA DR system, the Multi-cloud high Availability Service (MAS) is a good choice.
-This service is derived from the multi-cloud application HA solution of Huawei consumer services.
+This service is derived from the multi-cloud application HA solution of Open Telekom Cloud consumer services.
 It provides end-to-end service failover and DR drill capabilities that include everything from the traffic ingress and application layer, to the data layer.
 MAS ensures quick service recovery